-Forgiveness means that our sins left behind.
-But even though we believe that, so often we still want to keep hold of it.
+Forgiveness means that our sins left behind, but even though we believe that, so often we still want to keep hold of it.
 So we find it really hard to let go.
-And that's true of our own sin, things that we feel guilty about.

-It's like, oh, it's like we can't let go of it.
+And that's through our own sin, things that we feel guilty about.
+It's like, oh, still, it's like we can't let go of it.
 And also stuff that other people have done, either to hurt us or other things that have hurt people that we care about.
-We want to hold onto it

-But forgiveness lets go.
-I love the way Afi'yemi is used in Mark 14, 6 and John 11, 44.
-In Mark 14, Mary of Bethany announced Jesus.
+We want to hold on to it.
+Forgiveness lets go.
+I love the way Atheaemi is used in Mark 14, 6 and John 11, 44.

-So this is actually a different anointing to the one that we read in Luke 7.
-But in both situations, the onlookers are a bit horrified.
-And Mary is criticized.
+In Mark 14, Mary of Bethany announced Jesus, so this is actually a different anointing to the one that we read in Luke 7.
+But in both situations, the onlookers are a bit horrified, and Mary is criticized.

 [53:19] Jesus says, leave her alone.
-Afi'yemi her.
+Atheaemi her.
 Even though everyone was saying, what a waste of expensive perfume.

 And in John 14, you have this amazing racing of Lazarus from the dead.
 When he comes out of the tomb, he's got grave clothes wrapped all around him.
-Jesus says, Afi'yemi him.
+Jesus says, Atheaemi him.

 Unbind him, let him go.
 And all of this is conveying the language of release.
 And that's really the concept I want you to think about.

 Mary is to be left alone to anoint Jesus.
 Lazarus is to be let go from the grave clothes that bind him.
 Mary is not bound by the criticism of onlookers.
 And Lazarus is not bound by the stench of the grave.

 They are released.

-And it's all teaching us that when the gospel talks about our sins being forgiven, it means that God has put them behind us and he has let them go.
+And it's all teaching us that when the gospel talks about our sins being forgiven, it means that God has put them behind us, and he has let them go.

-[54:20] And here, in fact, we can actually, we actually discovered that the language of divorce in 1 Corinthians 7.13, same word, Afi'yemi, is actually helpful.
+[54:20] And here, in fact, we can actually, we actually discovered that the language of divorce in 1 Corinthians 7.13, same word, Atheaemi, is actually helpful.

-Now, we don't usually use divorce as a positive illustration, but we can in this instant because if you imagine somebody who's in an awful marriage, somebody who has an abusive husband or wife, somebody who's just in a situation that's cruel and manipulative and horrible, the husband or the wife who is suffering in that kind of marriage needs to be released.
+We don't usually use divorce as a positive illustration, but we can in this instant, because if you imagine somebody who's in an awful marriage, somebody who has an abusive husband or wife, somebody who's just in a situation that's cruel, and manipulative, and horrible, the husband or the wife who is suffering in that kind of marriage needs to be released.